The business loves this - features get pumped out faster than the competitors.

 The answer can be simple - wrap as much security tooling and testing into the DevOps release processes as possible.
 This way security checks are automated, and issues are found quickly so they can be resolved quickly - before more code is piled in on top.
 Releases are not delayed on security teams or manual security tests.

 Actually doing this is not just so simple.
 As mentioned, you can hook in a commercial tool, using APIs, and get a measure of security automation during the DevOps builds.
 What can hold this back is the realisation that one tool doesn't cover it.
-That application security tool won't cover cloud configuration checks, container checks, network checks, and so on.
+That application security testing tool won't cover cloud configuration checks, container checks, network checks, and so on.
 There's plenty of issues that are found by open source tools and scripts that are desirable, however many do not have API support and would take further time to integrate into DevOps tools.

 Furthermore, there's plenty of security issues that are typically not found by off the shelf security tools.
 Those business logic aspects of the application that needs context.
 Should the Admin user be able to approve those mortgages?
 Should the junior user be allowed to download the entire customer list from their search feature?
 These checks are typically manual, or are scripted by the dev or security teams, but won't have an API, etc.